 English as an Additional Language

-Students who are not proficient in English will be identified on admission and a teaching programme will be put in place and agreed with their parents – with the target of bringing them to proficiency for their age group within the first term.
-This will be achieved through support in the classroom, the deployment of additional teaching assistants (including from volunteer parents), extra English classes and home extension activities.
+Students who are not proficient in English will be identified on admission and a teaching programme will be put in place and agreed with their parents – with the target of bringing them to proficiency for their age group.
+This will be achieved through support in the classroom, extra English classes and home extension activities.
 Each case will be decided on its own merits and as far as possible, in-class and curriculum modifications will be made to ensure students with weak English skills are fully included in learning activities.

 There is a range of assessments that will reveal language competencies at numerous points in the students’ progress through the school, including the admissions test, external assessments, teacher assessments and ‘Checkpoints’.
-Language support will come from lesson differentiation and peer help, direct teacher assistant, learning assistant help and extra-curricular programmes.
+Language support will come from lesson differentiation and peer help, direct teacher assistance, learning assistant help and extra-curricular programmes.

 Gifted and Talented at Newlands

 Students with specific talents – e.g. in sports, music or particular skills – will have help in clarifying those talents so that the school can work with the student and his/her parents in finding the right long-term coaching and support.
 Gifted students – those performing in the top five percent of students in a particular cohort – will be identified through teacher assessment and by benchmarking students against international test results.
 They will receive support from a teacher with training in recognising and supported giftedness, based on the most up-to-date accounts of international best practice.

-The progress of gifted students will be monitored in the school’s data tracking system, which will highlight where specific students slow down or accelerate in their learning progress.
+The progress of gifted students will be monitored in the school’s data-tracking system, which will highlight where specific students slow down or accelerate in their learning progress.
 Each department will be required to have curriculum plans that provide for the enhancement of learning in each module for gifted students.
-In addition, these students will have access to an annual programme that regularly include such activities as:
+In addition, these students will have access to an annual programme that regularly includes such activities as:

 - module extensions